List of heads of state and government who were later imprisoned

 This is a list of heads of government who were later imprisoned.
 There have been several individuals throughout history who served as head of state or head of government (such as president, prime minister or monarch) of their nation states and later became prisoners.
-Any serving or former head who was placed under house arrest or became a prisoner of war is also included.
+Any serving or former head who was placed under house arrest, overthrown in a coup or became a prisoner of war is also included.
 Leaders who were kidnapped by insurgents or those who received an Interpol notice that was not consummated are not included.